Farkhunda Muhtaj: Operation Soccer Balls

 Following the takeover of Afghanistan by the Taliban in August 2021, women's rights were severely restricted, including the banning of female sports.
-Muhtaj, who lived in Canada and was the captain of the Afghanistan women's team, was part of a group that was formed to help a group of 80 people composed of the 26 members Afghani female youth team aged 14 to 16 and their families flee the country.
+Muhtaj, who lived in Canada and was the captain of the Afghanistan women's team, was part of a group that was formed to help a group of 80 people composed of the 26-member Afghan female youth team aged 14 to 16 and their families flee the country.
 The Afghanistan Football Federation reached out to Muhtaj on August 14, who joined the girls' WhatsApp group to help co-ordinate the departure, serving as the only point of contact for the group.
-The rescue mission, which was called Operation Soccer Balls, was coordinated with the Taliban through an international coalition of former U.S. military and intelligence officials, United States Senator Chris Coons, United States allies, and humanitarian groups.
+The rescue mission, which was called Operation Soccer Balls, was coordinated through an international coalition of former U.S. military and intelligence officials, United States Senator Chris Coons, United States allies, and humanitarian groups, with her connection to the US personnel aided through her relationship with her former mentor and former Iranian player and coach Katayoun Khosrowyar.
 The mission initially suffered multiple setbacks, including several failed rescue attempts and a suicide bombing carried out by Islamic State militants, with the group having to go into hiding after being unable to leave before the August 31 deadline for safe passage out of the country had passed.
 The group landed and was granted asylum in Portugal on September 19.
 On September 29, she arrived in Portugal to meet the group.
 She remained in Portugal with the team to help guide them.
 A second evacuation flight bringing over other players and additional family members arrived in November.
+In August 2023, WhatsApp released a film entitled We Are Ayenda on Amazon Prime, documenting the story.

 Personal

 Muhtaj is an Ontario Certified Teacher after having graduated from York University's Bachelor of Education program.
 She has a National C coaching license.

 On the Italian television show Crush - La storia di Tamina, Muhtaj is the idol of the main character of the show (Tamina), a 13-year old Afghan girl who loves to play soccer and has a poster of Muhtaj in her bedroom.

+In 2020, Muhtaj co-founded the Scarborough Simbas, a program which offers free recreational and wellness opportunities for newcomers, refugees, underprivileged and at-risk Muslim youth, which helps participants to learn to connect with their communities and understand the fabric of Canadian society through sport.

+In 2023, she joined the League1 Ontario Women’s Football Subcommittee.